MkUnion and state machines in Go

 State machines builder

-MkUnion provide *machine.Machine[Dependency, Command, State]
+MkUnion provides a *machine.Machine[Dependency, Command, State]

-It provide methods like:
+It provides methods like:

 Handle(ctx context.Context, cmd C) error

-should provide NewMachine
+should provide a NewMachine

 func NewMachine(di Dependency, init State) *machine.Machine[Dependency, Command, State] {